jrcasoto/portfolio/Other Projects/churn/README.md

 This dataset has been found as an open-source dataset from IBM Sample Data Sets Portal.
 Raw data contains 7043 rows (clients) and 21 columns (resources), each row representing a client and each column the attributes of this clients.

 ### Solution
 This code contains the entire process discovery, from data wrangling to ML models implementation.
 Three classification models were implemented for this analysis (Logistics Regression, Decision Tree and Random Forest).
+The analysis file can be found in .R, .RMD and .html versions.

 Hope you enjoy! :smile: